kyleuniversities/quiztube-fullstack-app/README.md

 # QuizTube v1.0.0

 The QuizTube Application (formerly called Quizzical) is a Spring Boot web application designed for users to be able to quiz themselves by making their own quizzes.
-The app was developed using Type Script React for the frontend and Spring Boot for the backend.
+The app was developed using TypeScript React for the frontend and Spring Boot for the backend.

 &nbsp;